oslabs-beta/parroteer/README.md

 - View, edit, and copy or download generated code

 ## Installation
-You can find our extension in the Chrome Web Store (coming soon, please see below!) and click "Add to Chrome".
+You can find our extension in the [Chrome Web Store] and click "Add to Chrome".
 Then just pin Parroteer to your extension toolbar and you're ready to go!

-Parroteer is currently pending approval on the Chrome Web Store but should be available within a few days!
-Please check back here soon and we will have a link so that everyone can give it a try 🙂

 ## Usage
 ### Creating tests